 Living in the doorstep

 How to increase communication of these nine rooms among themselves and with the immediate and far surroundings?
-By making the horizontal connections bigger, and opening new ones where there is none; and by removing parts of the existing floors and roofs.
-We build deep thresholds where we place all services and some domestic functions, freeing the rooms from any pre-established program.
+Horizontally, by taking the doors away, making the resulting holes much bigger, and opening new ones where there is none; vertically, by removing parts of the existing floors and roofs.
+We build deep thresholds where we place all services and some domestic functions, untaming and freeing the rooms from any pre-established program.
 By inverting the common sense logic, static actions are based now in these thresholds, which also contribute to reinforcing the structure of the house.
-Removing part of the existing floors brings more space in the house.
-A new roof at the end corner room makes this space actually inhabitable, opening up to views of the pantà de Foix, while bringing a totally foreign haptic quality into town.
+Removing part of the existing floors brings more space in the house, which feels bigger, and cross ventilation to all the rooms.
+A new roof at the west-end room makes this space actually inhabitable, opening up to views of the pantà de Foix, while bringing a totally foreign haptic quality -wood- into town.

 These widened and new openings need a new structure.
 On the basement, it is made of concrete blocks, because they need to bring down all the weight from the above floors.
 On the ground floor, it is gero bricks, which will let less weight through.
 And on the top floor, to make it as light and easy to lift as possible, the new structure is GL24h and KV-H pine.